-Clinical training for all Fellows in this cluster includes rotations in the Adult Psychiatry Clinic, the Adult Inpatient Program, and the Moffitt-Long Emergency Department.
+Clinical training for all Fellows in this cluster includes rotations in the Adult Psychiatry Clinic, and the Adult Inpatient Program.
 Fellows who pursue the Adult Track also do a rotation focused on psychological/neuropsychological assessment.
 Those who pursue the Child Track also do rotations in the Children's Center at Langley Porter.

 - I. Required Rotations for All Fellows: - a.
 Outpatient experience may be offered through several services, such as the Adult Psychiatry Clinic, Child and Adolescent Psychiatry Clinics and funded clinical trials that periodically become available.
 Fellows may gain experience in group and individual psychotherapy.
 Training and supervised experience is available in cognitive-behavioral approaches including dialectical behavior therapy.
 For interested individuals, it may be possible to obtain supervision from other approaches, such psychodynamic, family systems, or other orientations. - b.
 Inpatient experience in the Adult Inpatient Program, including functioning as primary therapist for patients with major psychopathology who range in age from late adolescence to the elderly.
-Supervised experience in differential diagnosis, case formulation, development of treatment plans, supportive psychotherapy, crisis-oriented family intervention, working with a multidisciplinary team including collaboration with psychiatrists regarding medication issues, and working with community resources and the legal system (e.g., regarding civil commitment). - c.
-Crisis intervention experience in the Moffitt-Long Emergency Department.
-Fellows learn to assess rapidly behavioral emergencies, perform differential diagnoses, and begin appropriate interventions.
-Fellows learn to make clinical decisions regarding issues such as hospitalization, legal aspects of emergency care, and coordination of community services.
+Supervised experience in differential diagnosis, case formulation, development of treatment plans, supportive psychotherapy, crisis-oriented family intervention, working with a multidisciplinary team including collaboration with psychiatrists regarding medication issues, and working with community resources and the legal system (e.g., regarding civil commitment). - II.

-- II.
 Additional Rotations for Fellows in the ADULT TRACK: - a) Fellows receive training in neuropsychological and psychological assessment of patients with actual or suspected neurological diseases or disorders, patients with a wide range of psychiatric disorders, and general medical patients with neurobehavioral disorders.
 Consultations may be provided to various clinical services at Langley Porter and the UCSF Memory and Aging Center.
 Experiential training in assessment is complemented by relevant case conferences, grand rounds, and seminars (e.g., neuropsychological assessment, neuroanatomy, pharmacology, etc.).
-Fellows develop individually tailored training plans in the amount and types of their assessment activities pertinent to their professional goals (e.g., those intending to become clinical neuropsychologists have different training plans than those intending to become general clinical psychologists). - III.
-Additional Rotations for Fellows in the CHILD TRACK: - a) Child and Adolescent Psychiatry Clinics.
-Fellows may participate in the Hyperactivity, Attention, and Learning Problems (HALP) Clinic housed in the Child and Adolescent Psychiatry Clinics This is a specialty clinic for Attention Deficit Hyperactivity Disorder (ADHD) and related Disruptive Behavior Disorders (DBD).
+Fellows develop individually tailored training plans in the amount and types of their assessment activities pertinent to their professional goals (e.g., those intending to become clinical neuropsychologists have different training plans than those intending to become general clinical psychologists).

+III.
+Additional Rotations for Fellows in the CHILD TRACK:

+a) Child and Adolescent Psychiatry Clinics.
+Fellows may participate in the Hyperactivity, Attention, and Learning Problems (HALP) Clinic housed in the Child and Adolescent Psychiatry Clinics.
+This is a specialty clinic for Attention Deficit Hyperactivity Disorder (ADHD) and related Disruptive Behavior Disorders (DBD).

 The ADHD/DBD clinical research service provides comprehensive, multidisciplinary evaluation of children having attention and/or behavioral problems with related learning and/or emotional problems.
-The service also includes group and family-based cognitivebehavioral interventions (e.g., social skills training, parent training), school consultations for school-age children; medication evaluations occur in conjunction with the general outpatient service.
+The service also includes group and family-based cognitive-behavioral interventions (e.g., social skills training, parent training), school consultations for school-age children; medication evaluations occur in conjunction with the general outpatient service.
 Trainees gain experience with a range of assessment methods (unstructured clinical interviews, structured diagnostic interviews, parent and teacher rating scales, and psychometric testing) with an emphasis on integration of results for DSM diagnoses and treatment planning.
 Training in the provision of therapeutic feedback to families and preparation of written summary reports is also included.
 The intervention component includes training in structured, evidence-based treatments for ADHD including group-based social and life skills training for children, parenting skills groups for parents, and behavioral family therapy.
 Trainees participate in leading therapeutic groups or individual family sessions.
 Trainees also participate in ongoing clinical research.